-5.71.
+5.73.
 When considering transboundary impacts the criteria used for the consideration of potential exposures in other States should be in line with the criteria discussed in this safety guide and, in principle, may be the same used in the State where the facility or activity is located.

-CONSIDERATION OF THE ASSESSMENT OF THE PROTECTION OF THE ENVIRONMENT
+CONSIDERATIONS ON THE ASSESSMENT OF THE PROTECTION OF THE ENVIRONMENT

-5.72.
+5.74.
 The aim of radiological protection of the environment is set by the ICRP at a high level, for instance: to provide for the maintenance of biological diversity, to ensure the conservation of species and the health of natural habitats, communities and ecosystems [52].
 Within IAEA Safety Standards, it is acknowledged that the general intent of the measures taken for the purposes of environmental protection is to protect ecosystems against radiation exposure that would have adverse consequences for populations of a species (as distinct from individual organisms) [2].
 Considerations for radiological protection of the environment may vary between States and should be subject to the regulations and guidelines of the national competent authorities, including regulatory bodies.

-5.73.
+5.75.
 States may consider that the assessment of the protection to members of the public during the normal operation of facilities or conduct of activities is sufficient to demonstrate protection of the environment as well.
-This position is based on the assumption that the assessment and control of the exposure to radiation of humans, leading to very low and localized increments of radiation levels in air, water and soils, provides appropriated protection of the environment.
-In that case the radiological environmental impact assessment does not need to include explicit consideration of additional specific components of the environment.
+This position is based on the assumption that the assessment and control of the exposure to radiation of humans, leading to very low and localized increments of radiation levels in air, water, sediments and soils, provides appropriated protection of the environment.
+In these cases the radiological environmental impact assessment does not need to include explicit consideration of additional specific components of the environment.

-5.74.
+5.76.
 Other States may consider necessary to include, in the radiological environmental impacts assessments, for certain facilities and activities, the estimation and control of exposures to other components of the environment, for instance to flora and fauna.
 In all of the cases, the requirement of graded approach [1] should be considered, i.e. that the efforts in the assessment should be commensurate to the expected level of risk.

-5.75.
+5.77.
 Considering the low radiological risk for populations of flora and fauna, that is expected during the normal operation of facilities and conduct of activities, the methods used for the assessment of the impact to flora and fauna should be practical and simple, based on the scientific knowledge of radiation effects and should not impose unnecessary burden to operators and regulators.
-ICRP [39, 52] provides a practical approach to assess and manage the effects on flora and fauna due to releases to the environment; this approach by ICRP is consistent with other equivalent approaches used in States [53-55].
+The ICRP [52, 56] provides a practical approach to assess and manage the effects on flora and fauna due to releases to the environment.

-5.76.
-For national or international frameworks which require the explicit consideration of the protection of flora and fauna33, this Safety Guide presents, in Annex I, a methodology to assess the impact to flora and fauna for normal operation34, based on the ICRP approach for protection of different ecosystems in the environment [52, 56].
+5.78.
+For national or international frameworks which require the explicit consideration of the protection of flora and fauna37, this Safety Guide presents, in Annex I, an example of a methodology to assess the impact on flora and fauna for normal operation38, based on the ICRP approach for protection of different ecosystems in the environment [52, 56].